pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

-The assertion that triggered when I turned on the GC debug mode was saying that the GC found a reference from a black to a white object, violating its invariant. pre-built objects count as always black, as long as they have never been mutated and aren't roots, because they can only ever reference other pre-built objects.
-However, after they have been mutated for the first time, they become part of the root set and will be marked gray at the beginning of a new collection cycle (which works fine).
+The assertion that triggered when I turned on the GC debug mode was saying that the GC found a reference from a black to a white object, violating its invariant.
+Unmodified pre-built objects count as black, and they aren't roots, because they can only ever reference other pre-built objects.
+However, when a pre-built object gets modified for the first time, it becomes part of the root set and will be marked gray.
+This logic works fine.

 The wrong assertion triggers if a pre-built object is mutated for the very first time in the middle of an incremental marking phase.
-While the pre-built object gets added to the root set just fine, and it will get traced before the marking phase ends, this is encoded slightly differently for pre-built objects, compared to "regular" old objects.
+While the pre-built object gets added to the root set just fine, and will get traced before the marking phase ends, this is encoded slightly differently for pre-built objects, compared to "regular" old objects.
 Therefore, the invariant checking code wrongly reported a black->white pointer in this situation.